parse-community/parse-server/README.md

     // 2. a callback function to be invoked to validate the password
     validatorCallback: (password) => { return validatePassword(password) },
     doNotAllowUsername: true, // optional setting to disallow username in passwords
-    daysBeforeExpiry: 90, // threshold (days) for password expiry.
+    maxPasswordAge: 90, // optional setting in days for password expiry.
 Login fails if user does not reset the password within this period after signup/last reset.
     //optional setting to set a validity duration for password reset links (in seconds)
     resetTokenValidityDuration: 24*60*60, // expire after 24 hours
   }